NVIDIA/aistore/docs/python_sdk.md

                  continuation_token: str = "") -> BucketList
 ```

-Returns a structure that contains a page of objects, job ID, and continuation token (to read the next page, if available).
+Returns a structure that contains a page of objects, job ID, and continuation token (to read the next page, if
+available).

 **Arguments**:

 - `prefix` _str, optional_ - Return only objects that start with the prefix
 - `props` _str, optional_ - Comma-separated list of object properties to return.
 Default value is "name,size".
-Properties: "name", "size", "atime", "version", "checksum", "cached", "target_url", "status", "copies", "ec", "custom", "node".
+- `Properties` - "name", "size", "atime", "version", "checksum", "cached", "target_url", "status", "copies",
+  "ec", "custom", "node".
 - `page_size` _int, optional_ - Return at most "page_size" objects.
   The maximum number of objects in response depends on the bucket backend.
-E.g, AWS bucket cannot return more than 5,000 objects in a single page.
+E.g, AWS bucket cannot return
+  more than 5,000 objects in a single page.
 - `NOTE` - If "page_size" is greater than a backend maximum, the backend maximum objects are returned.
-  Defaults to "0" - return maximum number objects.
+  Defaults to "0" - return maximum number of objects.
 - `uuid` _str, optional_ - Job ID, required to get the next page of objects
 - `continuation_token` _str, optional_ - Marks the object to start reading the next page